 What issues get the most complaints?

-The industry average at that time worked out to be 12 complaints per 100,000, which saw both Sky and EE well below that line with just 5 complaints per 100,000 customers each.
+The most recent Ofcom complaints data report looked at Q1 of 2020, and found that Vodafone received the most complaints regarding fixed broadband services, with 23 complaints per 100,000 customers.
+The industry average at that time worked out to be 12 complaints per 100,000, which saw both Sky and EE well below that line.

 If you’re unhappy with your broadband provider’s customer service and want to shop around for better deals, try our Network Checker to see the speeds you have available directly to your home.